deco3500-2017/-/2_Initial_Interviews.md

 <h1>Aims</h1>
-Field Intereviews
-Research
-Valuability

 Moonlight is an assistant application that allows users to be able to ask for or offer assistance.
 From furniture moving to requiring somone to walk them to their car.

-Our aims within this Initial Interview stage is to look for product valuability from potential users.
-We have deicded to direct the Moonlight product at 18-30 year sociable females and apartment resides [1].
+Our aims within this Initial Interview stage is to look for product viability from potential users.
+We have deicded to direct the Moonlight product at 18-30 year sociable females and apartment resides <a href="#R1">[1]</a>.
+This will be conducted through a set series of interview questions to be asked towards the target demographic.

 <h1>Goals</h1>
+At this early stage, the goals can be seen as being fairly simple.
+The primary concern is viability and looking for insight into whether the concept is necessary.
+Adding to this is the idea of users being active with such an application and if made available, would it be used.

+Understand what people consider to be trustworthy and how to create trust.
+This will be difficult to distill and refine as the concept of trust can vastly differ for each individual.
+By looking in the metrics of what trust is and how other service applications on the markets have already create a credible system of trust, we hope to make people comfortable and confident when using Moonlight.

 <h1>Procedure</h1>
+1 interviewer, 1 assistant and 1 observer were to survey an area (in this case UQ St. Lucia Campus) in aims of recruiting participants for this interview.
+With an unsolicated approach we aim to catch people off guard to help assist in observation of participants demeanor during a random event.

+Once agreeing to the quick interview the interviewer and assistant addressed the scripted questions to the participant while the observer maintained a generous distance to look for body language and gestures that the participant was exhibiting.
+Audio recordings were also taken at the participants agreement for further use.
+Notes on visual cues and reactions were taken.

+Concluding the interview the participant was thanked for their time and the team move on.
 <h2>Script</h2>

 <h1>Recruitment</h1>
-Female studets
+The initial interview are conducted by approaching female students at random between 8:00-10:00am Tuesday Morning on the 22nd of September, 2017.
+This was aimed at a portion of our intended target user base.

 <h1>Participant 1</h1>
 <h2>Audio</h2>